 - Use newer batteries.
 Older batteries that have been used quite a bit have a much harder time in cold weather.
 When going to a cold environment, consider which batteries you will be taking.

-HERO7 Black Heads up: Image Stabilization in high performance modes draws a lot of power.
+HERO7 Black and HERO8 Black Heads Up: Image Stabilization in high performance modes draws a lot of power.
 In cold temperatures the battery is not able to keep up.
 Because of this, HyperSmooth and Standard Stabilization are not available in the following high performance modes when operating in very cold temperatures (0°C or lower).

 If this occurs, the camera will provide messaging indicating that stabilization is not supported.